KoldBrewEd/globalWSAPI/README.md

 ![Screnshot](images/globalWSAPI.png)

-This is an implementation of a multi-region PubSub real-time API based on Serverless/Functionless WebSockets where clients are subscribed to a specific channel and messages are pushed automatically to clients listening/subscribed to the channel.
+This is an implementation of a multi-region PubSub real-time API based on Serverless/Functionless WebSockets where clients are subscribed to a specific channel and messages are pushed automatically to clients listening/subscribed to the channel in both regions.
 Connections management, scalability, fan-out and broadcasting are all automatically handled by the regional AppSync APIs.
 <br/>
 <br/>